NCAR/aircraft_projects/scripts/data_flow/readme.md

-# PUSH_DATA Readme to understand data flow
+# Readme to understand data flow of push_data and sync_field_data

-push_data.py is the main module to automate pushing and processing raw data from the groundstation.
+## Info for Developers
 When edits are made, you can run tests to ensure everything is still functioning by running `./run_tests.sh`.
 See the readme inside the test subdirectory for more information

+## push_data.py

+push_data.py is the main module to automate pushing and processing raw data from the groundstation.

-## push_data: main()
+### push_data: main()

 This is the main file of the push_data module that calls on all of the classes to process and push the data for a field project.
 It performs the following: